 While strengths and weaknesses are internal to an organization, but opportunities and threats are always external.
 An opportunity is a potential situation that a firm is equipped to take advantage of.
 Think of opportunities in terms of things that happen in the market.
 Opportunities offer positive potential, however sometimes a firm is not equipped to take advantage of an opportunity which is why considering the entire SWOT is important before deciding what to do.
 For example, as cities are becoming more populated, parking is becoming scarcer.
 Younger consumers who live in cities are starting to question whether it makes sense to own a car at all, when public transportation is available and parking is not.
 Sometimes, however, a person might need a car to travel outside the city or transport a special purchase.
 Daimler, the manufacturer of Mercedes-Benz and Smart cars, started a car-sharing service in Europe, North America, and China called Car2Go to offer cars to this new market of part-time drivers.
 By establishing Car2Go, Daimler has found a way to sell the use of its products to people who would not buy them outright.

-When a manager assesses the external competitive environment, she labels anything that would make it harder for her firm to be successful as a threat.
+When a manager assesses the external competitive environment, they label anything that would make it harder for their firm to be successful as a threat.
 A wide variety of situations and scenarios can threaten a firm’s chances of success, from a downturn in the economy to a competitor launching a better version of a product the firm also offers.
 A good threat assessment looks thoroughly at the external environment and identifies threats to the firm’s business so it can be prepared to meet them.
 Opportunities and threats can also be a matter of perspective or interpretation: the Car2Go service that Daimler developed to serve young urban customers who don’t own cars could also be cast as a defensive response to the trend away from car ownership in this customer group.
 Daimler could have identified decreasing sales among young urban professionals as a threat and developed Car2Go as an alternative way to gain revenue from these otherwise lost customers.

 The Limitations of SWOT Analysis